 Dealing with gaps

 Both “Excalibur” and “Dual PCO Edge” have to accommodate gaps between sub-images.
 This can be accomplished by allowing “gaps” in the virtual dataset as shown in Figure 3.
-When a plane is read from VDS “gaps” are filled with the fill values.
+When a plane is read from VDS “gaps” are filled with the fill values defined by the virtual dataset, or with private data for the VDS.